Rahul633-Git/Insights-to-Management-in-Consumer-Goods-Domain/README.md

 # Insights-to-Management-in-Consumer-Goods-Domain
-Domain:  Consumer Goods | Function: Executive Management  Atliq Hardwares (imaginary company) is one of the leading computer hardware producers in India and well expanded in other countries too.
-However, the management noticed that they do not get enough insights to make quick and smart data-informed decisions.
+Domain:  Consumer Goods | Function: Executive Management  Atliq Hardwares is one of India's leading computer hardware producers and has expanded well in other countries.
+However, the management noticed they do not get enough insights to make quick, smart, data-informed decisions.